You will love these tasty Dairy-Free Crackers that are paleo and vegan!

 So, tell me, does it happen to you as well?
 Do you imagine new recipes that you can create from the current recipe you are making?

 Do you have a favorite paleo low carb cracker recipe?
 This one looks interesting and I hope to try next!

 I already have a few ideas about other recipes to use making this basic recipe.
 Good thing is this pizza crust can be used for several different type of recipes.
 And it will be fun figuring those out! 😉

-These low carb crackers are super easy to make, are crispy and go great with your favorite spread, cream cheese or dipping sauce.
+These dairy-free crackers are super easy to make, are crispy and go great with your favorite spread, cream cheese or dipping sauce.
 Sometimes I add a little bit of almond butter and jam!

 - 1/2 cup blanched almond flour

 - 1 tbsp melted organic coconut oil